jsim2010/partite/strategy.md

 enact an amendment

 - Roles: `executor`
-- Outcome: `Updates the contract as specified by the revision and creates an issue.`
+- Outcome: `Updates the contract as specified by the revision and creates a version.`

 repeal an amendment

 - Roles: `executor`
 - Outcome: `Creates a directive with the amendment's mission.`

-## 8) Inspection
+## 8) Strategy

 ### 8.1) Definitions

-**adjustment**: A collection of modifications to the inspection.

-**analysis**: An object composed of:
-- an issue
-- an adjustment
-- a register of each consul's vote on authorizing the analysis.

-**program**: An object composed of:
-- an issue
-- the state of the inspection at a given time

-### 8.2 Actions

-present an analysis

-- Roles: `controller`
-- Intent: `To request the inspection be modified in order to cover the issue.`
-- Outcome: `Creates an analysis with the issue, the adjustment, and all votes in the register marked as blank.`

-assess an analysis

-- Roles: `consul`
-- Intent: `To indicate the consul's opinion on the adjustment sufficiently covering the issue.`
-- Outcome: `Marks the consul's vote in the register of the analysis.`

-authorize an analysis

-- Roles: `executor`
-- Outcome: `Creates a program with the issue from the analysis and the inspection after applying the adjustment.`

-dismiss an analysis

-- Roles: `executor`
-- Outcome: `Removes the analysis from consideration and returns its issue to consideration.`

-## 9) Strategy

-### 9.1) Definitions

 **adaptation**: A collection of modifications to a strategy.

 **blueprint**: An object composed of:
-- a program
+- an amendment
 - an adaptation
 - a register of each controller's vote on approving the blueprint